pitchmuc/cjapy/docs/projects.md

 ```

 Some notes here about the parameters:\
-**recursive**: this option is useful if you want to know a dimension (e.g. evar10) is used in a segment, but also where this segment is also used.\
+**recursive**: this option is useful if you want to know a dimension (e.g. evar10) is used in a filter, but also where this filter is also used.\
 This information will be provided in an additional key of the results `recursion`.\
 On this key, will get a list of dictionary of element names and ids.